evpobr/libsndwave/CONTRIBUTING.md

  ## Submitting Issues.

-* If your issue is that libsndfile is not able to or is incorrectly reading one of your files, please include the output of the `sndfile-info` program run against the file.
+* If your issue is that libsndwave is not able to or is incorrectly reading one of your files, please include the output of the `sndwave-info` program run against the file.
-* If you are writing a program that uses libsndfile and you think there is a bug in libsndfile, reduce your program to the minimal example, make sure you compile it with warnings on (for GCC I would recommend at least `-Wall -Wextra`) and that your program is warning free, and that is is error free when run under Valgrind or compiled with AddressSanitizer.
+* If you are writing a program that uses libsndwave and you think there is a bug in libsndwave, reduce your program to the minimal example, make sure you compile it with warnings on (for GCC I would recommend at least `-Wall -Wextra`) and that your program is warning free, and that is is error free when run under Valgrind or compiled with AddressSanitizer.